 The sophisticated Beam Steering Antenna being designed for the project wasnít quite ready at the time, so the team located the little horn antenna pictured here in a junk box at our Richardson, TX facility.
 After adding calibrations for azimuth and declination, it was suitable for the project.
 A young engineer, David Van Dusseldorp, was assigned the post on the roof to manually reposition this antenna every five minutes based on vectors being computed in real time by another engineer down in the lab.
 Davidís wife was expecting a child around this time and he wasnít wild about missing the birth, so a special phone line was run to Davidís post on the roof.
 But the baby waited until August 6th, and Rockwell Collins went on to become the dominant player in military GPS receivers.

-The Rockwell Collins Museum Club is solely responsible for the content of this web site.
+The Collins Aerospace Museum Club is solely responsible for the content of this web site.
 Such content does not necessarily reflect the views of Rockwell Collins, Inc.